meilisearch/documentation/learn/advanced/updating.md

 If you're updating your Meilisearch instance on cloud platforms like DigitalOcean, AWS, or GCP, ensure that you can connect to your cloud instance via SSH.
 Depending on the user you are connecting with (root, admin, etc.), you may need to prefix some commands with `sudo`.

 ::: tip
-If you are using v0.22 or above, use our [migration script](https://github.com/meilisearch/meilisearch-migration).
+If you are running Meilisearch as a `systemctl` service using v0.22 or above, try our [migration script](https://github.com/meilisearch/meilisearch-migration).
 :::

 ::: danger